Vedang-15/awesome-system-design-resources/README.md

   <a href="https://blog.algomaster.io/">Join Free Newsletter</a>
 </p>

-This repository contains resources to learn System Design concepts and prepare for interviews.
+This repository contains resources to learn System Design concepts and prepare for interviews.(This is Verdang's forked version)

 ## 📌 System Design Key Concepts
 - [Scalability](https://blog.algomaster.io/p/scalability)